-Since 2013, Canadian A-rated corporate bond spreads (over Canadian government bonds) have been fairly stable and averaged 0.51% wider than those in the U.S. This suggests that the Canadian corporate bond market may not have been as affected by an increased demand by foreign investors, relative to that seen for Canadian government bonds.
-In contrast, U.S. government bond yields have dropped dramatically during the three crises periods mentioned above, primarily due to flights to quality by global investors, while corporate bond yields have increased substantially, leading to a widening of U.S. corporate spreads to higher levels than in Canada.
+In 2022, Canadian A-rated corporate bond spreads (over Canadian government bonds) have been fairly stable and averaged 0.47% wider than those in the U.S. This compares to the 0.51% difference in spreads from 2013 through the end of 2022.8 This suggests that the Canadian corporate bond market has not been as affected by supply and demand changes as that seen for Canadian government bonds.9 Interestingly, the average difference between U.S. and Canadian government bond yields in 2022 is also exactly 0.47%, but in an opposite direction (i.e., U.S. government bond yields are higher than Canada's).